yottapanda/website/content/posts/oauth.md

 ## OpenID Connect (OIDC)

-GPT:
-OpenID Connect (OIDC) extends OAuth 2.0 by adding authentication capabilities to the protocol.
-While OAuth 2.0 focuses on authorization (granting access to resources), OIDC adds a layer on top of OAuth to provide identity verification, allowing clients to authenticate users.
+OIDC is an extension of OAuth 2.0 that adds authentication capabilities to the protocol (where OAuth 2.0 focuses on authorization).

-Here's what OIDC brings to OAuth 2.0:

-Authentication: OAuth 2.0 alone only allows for authorization (permissions to access resources), but OIDC provides a standardized way for clients to authenticate users (i.e., to verify their identity).

-ID Token: OIDC introduces the ID Token, a JWT (JSON Web Token) that contains information about the authenticated user.
-This token is issued alongside the access token in OAuth 2.0 flows, and it allows the client to get the user's identity details (like their name, email, etc.).
+Identity is a core component of authentication (proving the user is who they say they are), and is introduced by the concept of an ID Token, which is a JSON Web Token (JWT) that contains information about the authenticated user.
+This token is issued alongside the access token in the OAuth flows shown earlier.

-UserInfo Endpoint: OIDC specifies a UserInfo Endpoint that provides additional details about the authenticated user, allowing the client to retrieve more information, such as profile data, beyond what's in the ID token.
+Alongside the ID Token, OIDC adds a UserInfo Endpoint that provides a client with similar data to what's in the ID Token.

-Standard Scopes: OIDC introduces a new scope, openid, which signals to the authorization server that the client wants to authenticate the user and receive an ID token.
-Other standard OIDC scopes (like profile, email, address) let the client request specific user details.

-Discovery and Dynamic Registration: OIDC introduces mechanisms for clients to discover information about the identity provider, like authorization endpoints and supported features, through a discovery document (found at .well-known/openid-configuration).
-This makes integration easier by reducing manual configuration.

-Standardized Protocol: While OAuth 2.0 can be used for both authorization and authentication, OIDC standardizes how authentication should be implemented, which helps avoid confusion and inconsistency across implementations.

-In essence, OIDC enhances OAuth 2.0 by enabling both authorization (what OAuth does) and authentication (what OIDC adds), providing a complete solution for managing both identity and access control.
+OIDC also introduces a quality of life discovery mechanism.
+This allows clients to find all the endpoints and features provided by an auth provider using just one standardized URL (`example.com/.well-known/openid-configuration`).

+## Javascript Web Tokens (JWTs)

+I should probably explain what JWTs are since I mentioned them in the previous section.

+A JWT is a base64-encoded JSON object, which contains a header and a payload and optionally a signature.
+The header contains information required to decode the payload and verify the signature.
+The payload contains the... data we actually care about.

+[//]: # (TODO)

 ### RSA